gravitational/teleport/rfd/0170-package-distribution-v3.md

 would be high.

 I looked for deb and rpm repo libraries for JS/TS, Python, Rust, C#/.NET, and Java.
-Of all these languages, the only ones that I found both [deb and rpm repository libraries](https://pypi.org/project/mkrepo/) for was Python.
+Of all these languages, the only one that I found both [deb and rpm repository libraries](https://pypi.org/project/mkrepo/) for was Python.
 This could _potentially_ be used with Temporal to build a package deployment service, but it has some major drawbacks: